 CO2 is captured before it enters the atmosphere.
 It is then purified and compressed into a liquid-like form.

-It is then transported through specialized, highly monitored and regulated steel pipelines to a storage well.
+CO₂ is transported through specialized, highly monitored and regulated steel pipelines to a storage well.

 Storage occurs deep underground, where it is safely isolated far beneath freshwater and deposited into a targeted geologic layer where it fills in the gaps in naturally porous rock and is permanently sealed above by a thick layer of impermeable rock.

-CO2 can be used to enhance oil and gas recovery.
-By being deposited into mature reservoirs, it can help release additional oil and natural gas, significantly improving the production of wells.
+CO2 can be used to enhance oil and natural gas recovery.
+When deposited into mature reservoirs, it can help release additional oil and natural gas, significantly improving the production of wells.